timm/shortr/CONTRIBUTE.md

 ## Metatables (just say no)
 - Sorry, but please  don't use metatables.
 Why?
-Well, the whole point of this code is make people say "hey, that is so easy I can write it in Rust, Typescript, Python, Erlang,  Ruby, etc, etc...".
+Well, the whole point of this code is make people say "hey, that is so easy I can write it in Rust, Typescript, Python, Julia, Erlang,  Ruby, etc, etc...".
 So this code steers clear of clever LUA constructs that might not easily port.